List of Zoey 101 characters: Jeremiah Trotman

-Jeremiah (Creagen Dow) is the school anchorman (who does the PCA news); who reports on all the happenings around PCA.
+Jeremiah Trotman (Creagen Dow) is the school anchorman (who does the PCA news); who reports on all the happenings around PCA.
 He takes his job very seriously, and can always be spotted wearing his trademark orange Converse as part of his anchorman attire.
 After most of his broadcasts, he pauses, then says "courage".
 In "Chasing Zoey", he sees Zoey alone and is interested in taking her to the prom, even if he has to get "rid" of his date, Martha.
 He plans on leaving school after graduation to head to New York with hopes of becoming a network news anchor.

 Jeremiah appeared in 14 episodes of Zoey 101, making his first appearance as a recurring character in the Season 2 episode "Election."
 Jeremiah also makes an appearance in the Season 2 episode "Robot Wars", in the Season 3 episodes "Hot Dean", "Quarantine", "Wrestling", "Son of the Dean", and "Goodbye Zoey: Part 1" and "Goodbye Zoey: Part 2", and in the Season 4 episodes "Rumor of Love", "Anger Management", "Quinn Misses the Mark", "Walk-a-Thon", and "Chasing Zoey: Part 1" and "Chasing Zoey: Part 2".

 Vincent "Vince" Blake

-Vince (Brando Eaton) first appeared in "The Great Vince Blake", and he is a star football player; who is supposed to be the best high school quarterback on the planet.
+Vincent "Vince" Blake (Brando Eaton) first appeared in "The Great Vince Blake", and he is a star football player; who is supposed to be the best high school quarterback on the planet.
 He is very popular at PCA, a "chick magnet", and a hero who many other guys look up to.
 Chase seems to be the only one bothered by Vince's special attention and popularity.
 However, Vince is discovered to be very dishonest, when Chase catches him cheating on a test.
 Chase turns him in, causing Vince to be put on academic probation.
 Enraged, he rounds up the football team and beats up Chase, along with Michael, Logan and Mark Del Figgalo, who stand against them with Chase.
 Henceforth, Vince is expelled from PCA.

 Vince comes back in "Vince Is Back", and appears to have had a change of heart.
 The guys want revenge on Vince for beating them up while the girls decide to just ignore him.
 However, he and Lola have the same yoga class, and while she tries to ignore him, she can not resist how nice he has actually become and ends up kissing him four times; they later become a couple.
 Eventually Zoey, Quinn, Logan and Michael forgive him, and they all become friends with him.
 It is unclear if Chase ever forgives him; Chase does not react to Vince at the end of "Chasing Zoey", when Chase comes back from England.
 Vince makes his final appearance in "Chasing Zoey", taking Lola to the prom.